 Norman Raab Foundation Fellowship Robert Hutchinson

-Mr. Hutchinson has also presented lectures at academic conferences including: “Agents of Radicalization: German Intelligence during the Holocaust,” for the 2012 New York State Association of European Historians Conference at SUNY Oswego in Oswego, New York; “Objective Ideologues: The ‘Rehabilitation’ of Nazi Intelligence Agents in West Germany,” for the Annual History Graduate Student Conference at Texas State University in San Marcos, Texas in 2012; and “Friendly Advice: The German General Staff and the Foreign Military Studies Program, 1945-1954,” for the James A. Barnes Graduate Student History Conference, Temple University in 2013.
-Mr. Hutchinson has earned two other grants prior to his time at the Center for Advance Holocaust Studies: the Gordon Prange Fellowship in European History in 2008 and the University of Maryland History Department Prospectus Development Grant in 2011, a 2013 Cosmos Club Foundation Research Grant, and the Army Heritage Center Foundation 2013 Professor Russell F. Weigley Award in Military History.
+Mr. Hutchinson has presented lectures at academic conferences, including “Agents of Radicalization: German Intelligence during the Holocaust,” for the 2012 New York State Association of European Historians Conference at SUNY Oswego in Oswego, New York; “Objective Ideologues: The ‘Rehabilitation’ of Nazi Intelligence Agents in West Germany,” for the Annual History Graduate Student Conference at Texas State University in San Marcos, Texas in 2012; and “Friendly Advice: The German General Staff and the Foreign Military Studies Program, 1945-1954,” for the James A. Barnes Graduate Student History Conference, Temple University in 2013.
+Mr. Hutchinson has earned other grants prior to his time at the Center for Advance Holocaust Studies: the Gordon Prange Fellowship in European History in 2008, the University of Maryland History Department Prospectus Development Grant in 2011, a 2013 Cosmos Club Foundation Research Grant, and the Army Heritage Center Foundation 2013 Professor Russell F. Weigley Award in Military History.